 Fennel baked in cream is an Italian classic that no fewer than 13 of our testers–a baker’s dozen–rushed to make.
 And then proceeded to wax poetic about their experience with it.
 It’s a simple, satiating, stunning, unexpected side dish that’s both swanky and rustic.
-If you aren’t quite convinced this fennel baked in cream recipe belongs on your table, but you are the type who doesn’t mind a movie review giving away the ending, by all means, skip ahead and read the reviews from our testers found below the recipe before deciding if it belongs on your holiday table.–Renee Schettler Rossi
+If you aren’t quite convinced this fennel baked in cream recipe belongs on your table, but you are the type who doesn’t mind a movie review giving away the ending, by all means, skip ahead and read the reviews from our testers found below the recipe before deciding if it belongs on your table.–Renee Schettler Rossi

 Fennel Baked in Cream